edi-munoz/SQL_Cycle-_A-SQL-Analysis/README.md

 ---
 ### Process
-To process all of this data at once (and to practice my SQL skills), I opted for MySql workbench as my processing tool.
-I first had to download and install MySql Workbench, then I created a table for each month of the year 2021 with the following SQL query:
+To process all of this data at once (and to practice my SQL skills), I opted for MySQL workbench as my processing tool.
+I first had to download and install MySQL Workbench, then I created a table for each month of the year 2021 with the following SQL query:

 ![create_table_query](/images/create_table_query.png)